-An appeals service is available for all Devon state-funded schools before the Devon Independent School Admissions Appeals Panel.
+An appeals service is available before the Independent School Admissions Appeals Panel.
 Further information about the process is available from the Appeals Clerk.
 Appeal papers will either be sent with the refusal letter or can be requested from the LA.